Image from Canva

 - Frozen water is a known wintertime hazard.
 Inspect all the water pipes and lines to and from the sink, refrigerator, and dishwasher.

 - Many of the water issues found in the kitchen also occur in bathrooms.
-Clearing space from beneath bathroom sinks ensures items won’t be damaged if frozen pipes do occur.
+Clearing space from beneath bathroom sinks ensures items won’t be damaged if frozen pipes occur.

 A gathering space for comfort and coziness is best served with a few precautions.